2020 Starts a Rebound for the Energy Satcom Sector

-“All signs point to some form of a turnaround in the near future,” states Brad Grady Principal Analyst and lead Author.
+“All signs point to some form of a turnaround in the near future,” states Brad Grady, report author.
 “While some markets such as Mining are showing flat growth, upstream Oil & Gas will account for nearly 50% of the new revenue opportunities in the coming decade.
 Driven in part by the need for higher throughput connectivity from GEO and Non-GEO, pricing stability over the past few months seems to have encouraged renewed investment into some exploration and production activities.
 Although not out of the woods yet, market fundamentals show signs of improving.”
 Overall, we are starting to see new sites, applications, and requirements out in the market – a positive sign for growth ahead.

 Upstream Oil & Gas markets remains the core opportunity, nearly $900M in retail revenues projected by 2028.
 Utilities will add another $250M+, and Mining will remain largely flat over the next ten years at just over $100M in retail revenues.
 On a capacity metric, Non-GEO HTS and GEO-HTS Ku-band are the ‘growth enablers’ as satellite operators continue to build-out coverage maps.
 FSS Ku-band will not be left out of the mix as a key building block for utility-centric networks.
 With a growing need for ‘more connectivity’ at all segments/slices of the Energy markets, growth is coming in two-fold: more sites, and bigger/faster pipes.